BugSplat-Git/bugsplat-docs/introduction/getting-started/integrations/cross-platform/crashpad/README.md

 #### Step 6

 BugSplat also supports symbol files using the Crashpad `.sym` file format.
 This format is required for platforms other than Windows.
-To upload your application's .sym files using the manual symbol upload page, select one of your symbol stores on the [Symbols](https://app.bugsplat.com/v2/symbols/) page, then click the "Upload new symbol files" link.
+To upload your application's `.sym` files manually please see this [doc](../../../../../introduction/development/working-with-symbol-files/how-to-manually-upload-symbols.md).
 Alternatively, you can use the Breakpad [symupload](https://github.com/google/breakpad/tree/master/src/tools/windows/symupload) utility to automate the symbol upload process.
 Run the following command replacing `{database}`, `{appName}` and `{appVersion}` with values specific to your BugSplat database and symbol store.&#x20;

 {% hint style="warning" %}
 Ensure the `path`and`url`are wrapped in double quotes when using`symupload`